 (j) Add the MW from energy delivered to ERCOT through registered BLTs during an EEA to GTBD.
 The amount of MW is determined from the Dispatch Instruction and should continue over the duration of time specified by the ERCOT Operator.

 (k) Subtract the MW from energy delivered from ERCOT to another power pool through registered BLTs during emergency conditions in the receiving electric grid from GTBD.
 The amount of MW is determined from the Dispatch Instruction and should continue over the duration of time specified by the receiving grid operator.

+(l) Add the deployed MW from Demand response contracted under Section 6.5.1.1 to GTBD.
+The amount of deployed MW is determined from the XML messages and Demand response contracted capacities for when the Demand response was deployed.
+The Demand response MW added to GTBD should be reduced as the deployment quantity is reduced.

+(m) Add the deployed MW from Settlement Only Generation contracted under Section 6.5.1.1 to GTBD.
+The amount of deployed MW is determined from the XML messages and Settlement Only Generation contracted capacities for when the Demand response was deployed.
+The Demand response MW added to GTBD should be reduced as the deployment quantity is reduced.